 Domestic violence cases are also different in the legal ramifications involving these specific charges.
 Here are some of the most profound differences that anyone facing a defending domestic violence charge should know:

-· You are required to go to jail.
+- You are required to go to jail.
 A police officer on the scene will arrest you, or if a warrant is filed, you must turn yourself in, spend the night in jail and have the judge set bond the next morning.

-· You will lose your gun rights.
+- You will lose your gun rights.

-· A mandatory protection order can force you to leave your own house.
+- A mandatory protection order can force you to leave your own house.

-· Prior crimes/accusation may be admitted into evidence.
+- Prior crimes/accusation may be admitted into evidence.

-· The charge cannot be dismissed unless the district attorney makes record that he or she can’t prove the case beyond a reasonable doubt.
+- The charge cannot be dismissed unless the district attorney makes record that he or she can’t prove the case beyond a reasonable doubt.

-· Case dismissal requires DA approval.
+- Case dismissal requires DA approval.

 Because domestic violence cases operate differently than legal proceedings for other types of abuse, it’s important to hire a Denver domestic violence attorney with explicit criminal defense experience in partner abuse.

-If you are facing domestic violence charges, contact Wolf Law to speak with a Denver domestic violence attorney for your free consultation.
+If you have questions about domestic violence/abuse cases or are facing domestic violence charges, contact Wolf Law to speak with one of our defense attorneys for your free consultation.